cdgriffin2001/first_repo/README.md

 # Project Overview

-This project is the development of an art exchange marketplace using Django, Python, HTML, and Java.
+The goal of this project is to create an art exchange marketplace using Django, Python, HTML, and Java.
 The current framework includes models for artwork, NFTs, users, preferences, and filters.
-Key functionalities implemented include posting artwork for sale, a bidding system, and a search algorithm for posted work.
+Key functionalities implemented include posting artwork for sale, a bidding system, and a search algorithm.
 Data is available for NFTs and candlestick chart displays.

 Planned future features include Twilio verification, blockchain integration for security, and improving the user interface.